Addressing Polarization and Unfairness in Performative Prediction: Further elaboration on the concepts

-The key to designing a fairness objective while ensuring the convergence of the iterative algorithm is to ensure the convexity of the fairness penalty.
-Example \ref{example:group_loss_var} shows that group loss variance cannot preserve the convexity of $\mathcal{L}_{\textsf{fair}}$, so it fails to be a plausible objective.
-This implies that each penalty term in terms of $P = g(\mathcal{L})$ where the convexity of $P$ is ensured can be a fairness objective.
-However, it can still be highly non-trivial to design a fair objective in this form due to the following reasons: (i) it is hard to design an objective as interpretable as the ones we mentioned in Section \ref{sec:fair_mechanism}.
+However, it can still be highly non-trivial to design a fair objective in practice due to the following reasons: (i) it is hard to design an objective as interpretable as the ones we mentioned in Section \ref{sec:fair_mechanism}.
 The squared loss as a penalty term is well-motivated and directly penalizes the groups/samples with the higher losses; (ii) It becomes more difficult to obtain the concrete parameters for the convergence guarantee.
 For example, $\bar{\ell}$ in Section \ref{section:convergence} becomes the upper bound of $\frac{\partial g}{\partial \ell}$ and this may be hard to obtain and interpret.
-Overall, we see the formulations in Section \ref{sec:fair_mechanism} as more appropriate choices.
+Overall, we see the formulations in Section \ref{sec:fair_mechanism} as more appropriate choices because loss disparity is applicable to both classification and regression settings.
+Also, many prominent works on recommendation systems (e.g., \citep{hashimoto2018fairness, Zhang_2019_Retention}) assumed the well-being of users are determined by the loss.

-\subsection{Only Measure Fairness at PS Solution}
+\subsection{Only measure fairness at PS solution}

 We provide an example to illustrate that fairness is not guaranteed even if we ensure instantaneous fairness without stability being achieved.